Jeremy Pena Player Props: Astros vs. Angels

-On Saturday, Jeremy Pena (.395 on-base percentage in past 10 games, 86 points above season-long percentage) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 4:10 PM ET.
+On Sunday, Jeremy Pena (.611 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Angels.
+In his last game, he had two hits (going 2-for-4 with a double) against the Angels.

 Jeremy Pena Game Info & Props vs. the Angels